Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 }
 ```

-And just like that, you should be able to run the app and see the list of movie reviews order alphabetically.
+And just like that, you should be able to run the app and see the list of movie reviews ordered alphabetically.

 ### 4. Add search